Programs

 Pig Feet

-Community food share
+Community Food share

 Rich in collagen and a sign of resourcefulness in southern communities, we pay homage to the livestock that was sacrificed to bring us here and give thanks to the strong joints, great skin and resilient spirits that we wear today.